hackle/blogger/src/raw/about.md

 I am available for speaking at conferences, meetups or workplaces when there is genuine interest.
 Below are some of the current topics,

+## I fought the law and the law won
+A satirical account of introspection, thoughts, ideas and rant about how neglecting the inevitable in software development can lead to situations not exactly fun.

 ## Test cheap, code simple (also called "Pragmatic unit testing now!")

-This is a workshop that I can run for your team to introduce a few very simple ideas and techniques to make unit testing more useful, fun and practical.
+A workshop to introduce a few very simple ideas and techniques to make unit testing more useful, fun and practical.

 ## CBD programmers: Clearly Brutally Declaratively